 It's not, oh, Alex Jones and Owen Schroyer are so great.

-And if there's one message that I want to leave with you today based on my experience, and you'll see that in a moment, is that there is no question that there will be a challenge to the coming administration in the arena.
+And if there's one message that I want to leave with you today based on my experience, and you'll see that in a moment, is that there is no question that there will be a challenge, the coming administration, in the arena of infectious diseases, both chronic infectious diseases in the sense of already ongoing disease, and we have certainly a large burden of that.

-the history of the last 32 years that I've been the director of NIAID, will tell the next administration that there's no doubt in anyone's mind That they will be faced with the challenges that their predecessors were faced with.
+And I hope by the end of my relatively short presentation, you'll understand why history, the history of the last 32 years that I've been the director of NIAID, will tell the next administration that there's no doubt in anyone's mind that they will be faced with the challenges that their predecessors were faced with.

 This is from a speech that Anthony Fauci gave at Georgetown University Medical Center just before Trump's inauguration.